Thought Fabric

 Core gives you the runtime — blocks, flows, sequencers, items.
 Thought Fabric gives you a particular shape of agent on top of that runtime.
 They're decoupled on purpose: people who want bare blocks shouldn't have to learn Thought Fabric's domain model, and people who want cognitive primitives shouldn't have to reimplement them.

-If you're building anything where the agent needs to remember things across turns, decide what to attend to, or reason about its own identity, start with the Thought Fabric site.
+If you're building anything where the agent needs to decide what to attend to or reason about its own identity, start with the Thought Fabric site.
+For cross-turn memory, start at Ecosystem → Memory.